 [Please note: these prices are approximate estimates based on international data, calculated at the time of writing.
 You can check the clinics pages on our site to obtain the latest, most accurate pricing.]

 Private medical facilities are the mainstay of the medical tourism industry in Thailand and are generally of world-class standards.
-Thailand was the first country in Asia to be awarded accreditation for the Joint Commission International (JCI), a US organization that monitors quality and considered to be the ‘Gold Standard’ in terms of healthcare.
+Thailand was the first country in Asia to be awarded accreditation by the Joint Commission International (JCI), a US organization that monitors quality and considered to be the ‘Gold Standard’ in terms of healthcare.

 Medicine is a respected profession with only the best candidates admitted to Thai medical schools.
 With globalization medical training throughout the world now tends to be similar.
 In Thailand, doctors train for a minimum of six years–including one year in basic science; two pre-clinical years and three clinical training–and only after these are fulfilled and a series of exams passed, including the national medical licensing examinations, does a medical student graduate as a doctor.

 Many doctors opt to do their specialist training abroad, honing their English skills as well as their medical expertise.

 Thailand is well-geared for tourism, and with many private medical facilities established in popular tourist destinations, medical travelers will find that ever-growing infrastructure more than meets their needs.

 Many people recuperate in luxury hotels, quite affordable in Thailand, after their discharge from the hospital, finding all the facilities and services they need just a call away with room-service.

 Plastic surgery patients have a multitude of options in Thailand of where to stay–depending upon your preferences and budget.
-Some would prefer to be in the center of the action in Bangkok, while for others the peacefulness of the North in cities like Chiang Mai may be more appealing – and that’s not forgetting all those glorious beach resorts.
+Some would prefer to be in the center of the action in Bangkok, while for others the peacefulness of the North in cities like Chiang Mai may be more appealing–and that’s not forgetting all those glorious beach resorts.